iamaanahmad/iamaanahmad/README.md

 ### 🧠 About Me

-Founder of **Centre for Information Technology India**, I’m a full-stack IT professional with 4+ years of experience building solutions for schools, businesses, and global communities.
+Founder of **Centre for Information Technology India**, I’m a full-stack IT professional with 4+ years of experience building solutions for businesses, and global communities.
 I love working at the intersection of **AI, Web3, design, and security** — where innovation meets impact.

 ---